 We’re here to help each and every student improve their academic habits and maximize their potential.

-Students wishing to appeal their academic withdrawal or suspension to continue enrollment at Greensboro College for the Summer or Fall 2023 term must complete this Academic Appeal Form: Academic Appeal Form
+Students wishing to appeal their academic withdrawal or suspension to continue enrollment at Greensboro College for the Spring 2024 term must complete this Academic Appeal Form: Academic Appeal Form

 Students Seeking Readmission:

-Students who left Greensboro College on academic suspension, have been away from the College for at least one semester, and are applying for readmission for the Summer or Fall 2023 term must complete this Readmit Academic Appeal Form: Readmit Academic Appeal Form
+Students who left Greensboro College on academic suspension, have been away from the College for at least one semester, and are applying for readmission for the Spring 2024 term must complete this Readmit Academic Appeal Form: Readmit Academic Appeal Form

 An advisor is assigned to all students upon enrollment.
 Traditional first-year students are assigned to first-year advisors, a group of faculty and staff specially trained to help ease the transition between high school and college.
 Students are then assigned to a faculty advisor in their major disciplines, usually in the second semester.
 Students who change majors are reassigned to an advisor in the new major field.